Trinity College (Connecticut): Academics

-Trinity offers three degrees: the B.A., B.S., and M.A. (in a few subjects).
-The college offers 41 majors, as well as the options of creating a self-designed major or adding an interdisciplinary or departmental minor.
+Trinity offers undergraduate degrees in 41 majors with options of 28 minors and a self-designed major, and Masters of Arts in a few subjects.
 Trinity is part of a small group of liberal arts schools that offer degrees in engineering.
 Trinity has a student-to-faculty ratio of 9:1.
 Its most popular undergraduate majors, by number out of 517 graduates in 2022, were: